Solo CI Workflow

 SOLO_CLUSTER_NAME: solo

-SOLO_NAMESPACE: solo
+SOLO_NAMESPACE: one-shot

 SOLO_CLUSTER_SETUP_NAMESPACE: solo-cluster